kroxylicious/kroxylicious/README.md

 If you want to only build and push an image to quay.io you can run `PUSH_IMAGE=y QUAY_ORG=$your_quay_username$ ./scripts/deploy-image.sh`

 To change the container engine to podman set `CONTAINER_ENGINE=podman`

+## Samples

+See [kroxylicious-sample](kroxylicious-sample) to learn more about sample filters.
+Try them out and customise them for a hands-on introduction to custom filters in Kroxylicious.

 ## Rendering documentation